Zero Waste Program

 Resource Recovery's Zero Waste Program offers many resources to support staff in reducing waste while on campus including the Zero Waste Workplace Program and Zero Waste Events.
 Their website also includes helpful information about how to properly dispose of items on campus from batteries to plastic bottles.

 The UT Catering and Food Vendor Sustainability Database provides UT-Austin meeting and event planners with information on the sustainability attributes of over 70 area food vendors.
 All information in the database was self-reported by the food vendors, and information will be updated annually.
 If you are a local food vendor and would like to be included in this database or if your business's information needs to be updated, please contact firstname.lastname@example.org.
 This resource was developed through the collaborative effort of the Office of Sustainability, the Staff Council Sustainability Committee, and Resource Recovery.
+Resource Recovery has also created a helpful Zero Waste Event Food Vendor Conversation Guide to help you navigate and facilitate conversations with food vendors about zero waste and sustainability.

 UT Staff Council and its Sustainability Committee maintain a close strategic relationship with the Office of Sustainability, providing an outlet for staff to collaborate on and find a voice in sustainability-related initiatives at the university.